ascv/HyperLogLog/README.md

 Setup
 =====

 You will need the python development package.
-On Ubuntu/Mint you can install this package using:
+On Ubuntu, depending on your version of python, you can install this package using:

+    # python 2.7
     sudo apt-get install python-dev

+or:

+    # python 3
+    sudo apt-get install python3-dev

 Now install using pip:

     sudo pip install HLL

 Alternatively, install using setup.py: